acumos/workbench/docs/datasource-service-api-doc.rst

 			7)  While fetching the DataSources details if any database exception occurs then throw the DataSourceException with appropriate error description and error code as 4xx as per the existing implementation.

-			8) The Json formatted List<DataSourceModel> objects should get in the body of the response with HTTP Status code 200 OK.
+			8) The Json formatted List<DataSource> objects should get in the body of the response with HTTP Status code 200 OK.

 2.Get DataSource